DependableSystemsLab/Ranger/README.md

 ```
 You can compare the SDC rate of the model before and after deploying Ranger.

+In the LeNet example, you can compare the SDC rates in lenet-randomFI-org.csv and lenet-randomFI-ranger.csv

 ### 2. To evaluate the impact of Ranger on accuracy

 Evaluate the accuracy of the model (with Ranger inserted) on the validation set.
 The same way as you do to evaluate the common model.